RuntimeError123/PHPFileRedirector/README.md

   - Tracks the download in Matomo
   - Redirects to /data/filename.ext

+### Removing files

+- Visit `/remove.php` to delete a file (password required)
+- After login, enter the GUID of the file you want to remove
+- The system will:
+  - Delete the corresponding database record
+  - Remove the physical file from the `data/` directory

 ## Security Notes

 - Upload access is gated by a simple password (stored in config.php)